 No matter where you travel, you’ll never forget your special time as newly-weds.
 Recently, Japan was named one of the top ten countries for couples to visit on their honeymoon.
-Japan is filled with cultural adventures; however, if you’d like to explore white sand beaches like most honeymooners do, then this destination is not for you.
+Japan is filled with cultural adventures; however, if you’d like to explore white sand beaches as most honeymooners do, then this destination is not for you.
 Here is a helpful guide for everything you need to know as you embark on your love adventure.

 Japan is known for its fresh, healthy and unusual cuisine, including the much-loved sushi.
 There are 197 Michelin star restaurants in Tokyo alone, three times the Michelin stars found in New York and twice as many as Paris.
 Many of these restaurants boast glittering night time views of the city, while there is also the option to reserve private rooms with Japanese gardens.
 While the average person in Japan spends around $35 on food for the day, you wont regret splurging a few times in your trip.

 Take part in a Traditional Ceremony